Pesticide Management for Agriculture

 See the sections that follow for pesticide applicator certification, training, exam and permit requirements:

-- Pesticide Certification and Business Registration - information on the requirements for pesticide applicator certification for farmers and commercial pesticide businesses.
-Also includes business registration requirements for commercial pesticide applicators.
-Both farmers and commercial pesticide applicators will benefit from the information on certification renewal, exam requirements, training courses, and business registration.
+- Pesticide Certification - information on the requirements for pesticide applicator certification for farmers and commercial pesticide businesses.
+Both farmers and commercial pesticide applicators will benefit from the information on certification renewal, exam requirements, and training courses.

 - Pesticide Applicator/Technician Information - outlines the eligibility requirements for pesticide applicator certification.
 Assists farmers and commercial agricultural pesticide applicators by explaining the training and experience necessary for certification.